swinsey/p2p-live-trans/README.md

 # hlsuploader
 Can convert any H264/HEVC video stream to HLS,and synchronizing send to mutiple servers using (http-dav) method,Such as nginx

+Purpose: this project is used for live-p2p resource transmisstion.

 Related projects:
 https://github.com/FFmpeg/FFmpeg